diku-dk/futhark-book/benchmarking.rst

     284
     282

 Our runtimes are now much better.
-And importantly—there are more of them, so we can perform analyses like determine the variance, to figure out how predictable the performance is.
+And importantly, there are more of them, so we can perform analyses like, such as determining the variance, to figure out how predictable the performance is.

 However, we can do better still.
 Futhark comes with a tool for